xXGoziXx/CollegeWork/README.md

 This is a collection of all the work I've done throughout my college course.

 ## Huffman
+#### Aim:
-Allows one to see the Huffman Encoding process of an ASCII sentence
+To see the Huffman Encoding process of an ASCII sentence.
 #### Example Display:
 Enter your sentence: The cats did not sit on the mat